 Return value

-The function returns a new string with leading whitespace characters removed.
+A new string with the specified leading character removed.
 The original string remains unchanged.

 Example